design-automation/mobius-sim-funcs/documentation/analyze.md

 **Parameters:**
-  * *sensors:* A list of coordinates, a list of Rays or a list of Planes, to be used as the sensors for calculating exposure.
+  * *sensors:* A list of Rays or a list of Planes, to be used as the sensors for calculating ventilation.
-  * *entities:* The obstructions, faces, polygons, or collections of faces or polygons.
+  * *entities:* The obstructions, polygons, or collections of polygons.
   * *radius:* The max distance for raytracing.
   * *num\_rays:* An integer specifying the number of rays to generate in each wind direction.
-  * *layers:* The layers of rays, specified as [start, stop, step] relative to the sensors.
+  * *layers:* Three numbers specifying layers of rays, as [start, stop, step] relative to the sensors.

-**Returns:** A dictionary containing solar exposure results.
+**Returns:** A dictionary containing ventilation results.